-Four PMA impacts are included with this application.
+Four PMA impacts are proposed with this application.
 Impacts 1 and 2 were approved with the PPS and are being modified due to new stream buffer impacts resulting from the enactment of Prince George's County Council Bill CB-022-2024, which increased the minimum stream buffer requirement.
 The approved NRI depicts the prior 75-foot stream buffer as it was approved prior to the enactment of CB-022-2024.
 No revision to the NRI is required, as the 25 feet of additional stream buffer is correctly shown on the TCP2.

-Impact 3 is associated with the site's stormwater management (SWM) and is supported after the Planning Board received confirmation from the Prince George's County Department of Permitting, Inspections and Enforcement (DPIE) that the outfall is necessary and that a revision to the approved SWM concept plan is not required.
+Impact 3 is associated with the site's stormwater management (SWM) and is supported after staff received confirmation from the Prince George's County Department of Permitting, Inspections and Enforcement (DPIE) that the outfall is necessary and that a revision to the approved SWM concept plan is not required.
 Impact 4 is a temporary impact for grading as a result of new stream buffer regulations which increase the PMA by 25 feet.
-The Planning Board finds the regulated environmental features (REF) have been preserved to the fullest extent possible.
+These impacts are supported as proposed.
+Staff find the regulated environmental features (REF) have been preserved to the fullest extent possible.